 - 1. Provide opportunities for businesses and mixed Rural Residential/Roadside Commercial uses on the Land Use Map along Route 9, in suitable locations to support local needs and visitors to the area. - 2.
-Promote high speed internet and cell services for the town's residents and transient population.
+Continue membership in the Southern Vermont Communications Union District to promote high speed internet and cell services for the town's residents and transient population. - 3.
+Provide opportunities for home business occupations with appropriate standards to assure compatibility with neighboring properties.
+Work from home (remote job sites) are expanding with rapid increases in Information Communication Technology (ICT).

-- 3. Provide opportunities for home business occupations with appropriate standards to assure compatibility with neighboring properties.
-Work from home (remote job sites) are expanding with rapid increases in Information Communication Technology (ICT). - 4.
-Promote the effective management and utilization of the communities' natural resource base and associated economic benefits in concert with environmental quality.
+- 4. Promote the effective management and utilization of the communities' natural resource base and associated economic benefits in concert with environmental quality.
 Support efficient use of energy resources and renewable resources. - 5.
 Review the existing planning/zoning boundaries as part of this plan update to accommodate suitable business uses and potential expansions. - 6.
-Encourage educational, research, and green/knowledge based enterprises and institutions that may benefit from the diversity of the Woodford natural environment. - 7.
+Encourage educational, research, and green/knowledge-based enterprises and institutions that may benefit from the diversity of the Woodford natural environment. - 7.
 Evaluate existing and future recreational uses for compatibility with each other and their relationship to the environment and habitat.